hcanfly/MarqueeScroll/MarqueeScroll/README.md

 Instructions
 ------------

 You will need the Xcode 6 Developer Preview to build and run the project.
-Because of the universal storyboard it will probably only run on iOS 8.
+Because of the universal storyboard it will probably only run on iOS 8 and later.
+Updated to Xcode 10 and Swift 5.